Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 It blocks any malicious traffic that might get past Cloudflare.

-The number of blocks varies from day to day.
-But on average, it blocks between 250-450 attempts each day.
+The number of blocks varies from day to day, but on average, it blocks between 250 and 450 attempts every day.

 3. Server protection